The Best Home Barista Espresso Machine & Grinder Setups

 I think it’s fair to say the Gaggia Classic is “the” original entry-level home barista espresso coffee machine.

 It had a full commercial sized 58mm portafilter, an actual brew boiler, 2.1L water tank, 16 ounce (473ml) drip tray, a 3 way solenoid valve & an adjustable over pressure valve, and not much else.
-So any espresso machine engineer would open this machine up and instantly understand what they were looking at, and would be able to maintain and repair, primarily with easily accessible OEM parts.
+So any espresso coffee machine engineer would open this machine up and instantly understand what they were looking at, and would be able to maintain and repair, mainly with easily accessible OEM parts.

 Over the years huge numbers of home baristas either started out with, or stuck with, a Gaggia Classic, and it developed an almost cult status.